XihaoZhu/interview_project_backend/README.md

 ## What I’d Do Next With More Time
 - Orgnize the code.
 Sorry for who has to review this.
 I know it's not very easily readable but not a really complex one too.
 - Add access limit.
+- More test cases.
+I didn't spend time on test cases.
+Just to show I can write it so I still put two cases there.

 ## Before you run